realgarit/emerald-shiny-hunter/README.md

 # Pokémon Emerald Shiny Hunter

 Automated shiny hunting for Pokémon Emerald using mGBA.
-Resets the game and checks for shinies automatically, so you don't have to sit there pressing buttons for hours.
+Checks for shinies automatically, so you don't have to sit there pressing buttons for hours.

 Works with starter Pokémon and wild encounters on Route 101 and Route 102.

 ## What it does

-- Resets the game automatically and checks each attempt
+- **Route 102 uses flee method**: Instead of resetting after each encounter, flees from battle and continues hunting - much faster!
 - Writes random RNG seeds to memory (Emerald starts with the same seed every reset)
 - Shows progress updates with attempt counts and rates
 - Watch the game live (Route 101 & 102) - add `--show-window` to see what's happening